 The professional you choose will do an evaluation with you and create a treatment plan.
-Using an RF device, a treatment can last about 10 – 60 minutes, depending on the area being treated.
+Using a PRO RF device, a treatment can last about 10 – 60 minutes, depending on the area being treated.
 Treatments are usually recommended once every 4-6 weeks with an average of 6 – 10 treatments in a plan, followed by ongoing maintenance to prolong the results.
 AND, of course, a skincare routine with products that further support collagen and elastin production will help aid in making treatments last and become even more effective.

 Most can feel some tightening right away.
 Remember, it takes time for our bodies to make collagen, so the best results from RF treatment will show up in about 6 months.
 Be patient and don’t give up.
 This is a “good things come to those who wait” situation.